We’re currently updating the website for our 2022 programs. If you’re reading this, we’re still updating.

 Past Lifeways Activity Sessions

-Village Daily Life: The many facets of ancient village life are explored through this session—structure building using replicated ancient tools, gathering seasonally available resources, planting and harvesting, ground stone tool manufacture, cattail mat weaving, and more!
+Village Daily Life: Presented through games and hands-on activities, the many facets of ancient village life are explored in this session.
+Activities may include structure-building using replicated ancient tools, gathering seasonally available resources, planting and harvesting, ground stone tool manufacture, cattail mat weaving, and more!
 Multi-Day students complete larger projects, and have more in-depth discussion of the role that family and community played in daily life.

 Plan Your Group’s Visit

-If you are interested in attending our program, contact Carol Colaninno, firstname.lastname@example.org or 618-653-4316.
-All visiting groups must complete a contract with the CAA before your trip.
+All visiting groups must complete a contract with the CAA before their trip.